Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

 \subsection{Fundamentals of Cell-Free Massive MIMO}

-CFMM is a next-generation wireless communication paradigm that replaces the traditional cellular structure with a seamless, collaborative approach to user connectivity \cite{Demir2021book, Ngo2017, Zhang2019cellfree, Diluka2019, Galappaththige2021, Diluka2020, Galappaththige2024, Galappaththige2021Cellfree, Diluka2021}.
-In conventional co-located mMIMO, the BS in each cell employs many antennas, typically \num{64} or more, to serve users within the cell \cite{Emil2017, Marzetta2016book}.
-In contrast, CFMM uses a distributed array of APs to collaboratively serve all users within a large geographical area (Fig.~\ref{fig_CF_network}).
-This configuration offers advantages over traditional cellular architectures, including improved spectral efficiency (SE), energy efficiency (EE), uniform service quality, and enhanced robustness to interference and shadowing effects~\cite{Ngo:TGCN:2018}.
+CFMM is an emerging wireless communication paradigm that replaces the traditional cellular structure with a seamless, collaborative approach to user connectivity \cite{Demir2021book, Ngo2017, Zhang2019cellfree, Diluka2019, Galappaththige2021, Diluka2020, Galappaththige2024, Galappaththige2021Cellfree, Diluka2021}.
+To understand it, it can be compared with conventional co-located mMIMO, where the BS in each cell employs many antennas, typically \num{64} or more, to serve users within the cell \cite{Emil2017, Marzetta2016book}.
+In contrast, CFMM uses a distributed array of APs to collaboratively serve all users within a large geographical area (Fig.~\ref{CF_and_RadarConfigurations}a).
+This configuration offers several advantages, including improved SE, EE, uniform service quality, and enhanced robustness to interference and shadowing effects~\cite{Ngo:TGCN:2018}.
+Another option to improve EE is the use of energy detection methods \cite{Wang2020,5429879,5208031,6987540}.